0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_4.14.md

-The Referrer-Policy HTTP header controls how much referrer information (sent with the Referer header) should be included with requests.
+The Referrer-Policy HTTP header controls how much referrer information (sent with the Referrer header) should be included with requests.

 This policy will leak potentially-private information from HTTPS resource URLs to insecure origins.
 Carefully consider the impact of this setting.